DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### 1. Prepare your GKE instance (30 min)

-You can refer to the [GKE quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) for more information.
+Refer to the [GKE quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) for more information.

 #### a.
 Log into Google Cloud